AMY E. SKLANSKY

 You've come to the right place.
 I'd love to work with you!

+I'm an experienced editor with a specialty in picture books.
 I excel at developmental and big picture editing, as well as close-up line editing and proofreading.
 I have a knack for verse.
 I'm experienced and reliable, and I deliver on time.

 My credentials:

-• More than 25 years of publishing experience both as an author and an editor
+• More than 35 years of publishing experience both as an author and an editor

-• Editing: I began my career as an editor at HarperCollins Children's Books, where I edited picture books, chapter books, and middle grade novels and where I oversaw series such as MathStart and Let's-Read-and-Find Out Science.
-Next I worked for Studio Goodwin Sturges, a boutique agency representing children's book illustrators.
-I have edited dozens of published children's books ranging from board books to middle grade novels.
-In the past year alone I've worked with more than 75 aspiring authors on their picture book manuscripts.
+• I began my career as an editor at HarperCollins Children's Books, where I edited picture books, chapter books, and middle grade novels and where I oversaw series such as MathStart and Let's-Read-and-Find Out Science.

-CONFESSION: My favorite genre to edit is picture books and poetry for children.
+CONFESSION: My favorite genre to edit is picture books or poetry for children.
 This is exclusively how I choose to spend my editing time.
 If you've written a novel or chapter book, I wish you well, but we're not a good editorial match.
 I'm a picture book specialist.

 MENU OF EDITORIAL SERVICES